Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Description of the numerics

 The chemotactic coefficient is computed using an upwing approach.
 For each element and depending on the direction of the gradient of the chemoattractant we have

 Therefore, the chemotactic coefficient is chosen as function of the sign of the difference of chemoattractant between nodes connected by an edge.
+The same method is applied to compute $\overline{\phi}^{\text{upw}}_2$ in \eqref{eq:discr-eq-21}.
 The property of non-negativity of the cell density satisfied by our numerical scheme can be proved using similar arguments as in \cite{bubba2019positivity}.